 The Super Smash Bros.
-4 amiibo metagame officially began alongside the release of Super Smash Bros. for Wii U on November 21, 2014.
-It officially ended on December 7, 2018 with the release of Super Smash Bros.
-Ultimate on the Nintendo Switch.
+4 amiibo metagame officially began alongside the release of Super Smash Bros. for Wii U and the first wave of amiibo figures on November 21, 2014.
+It is considered to have ended on December 7, 2018 with the release of Super Smash Bros.
+Ultimate on Nintendo Switch.

-Glenn and his amiibo training website, Amiibo Trainer, were an early advocate for the amiibo metagame.
-Critical-hit capability and Explosive perfect shield ruled the early metagame and were often run alongside Improved escapabillity.
-Little Mac was at first the best character in the game; with the help of equipment, one of the character’s forward smashes could shatter a full shield.
-Given that the AI in Smash 4 was heavily defensive, Little Mac amiibo trained to forward smash would often win a 3-stock game within 30 seconds.
-As a result, the community eventually banned Little Mac, although he would later be introduced with a restriction on his Attack stat.
+Glenn and his amiibo training website, Amiibo Trainer, were an early advocate for the amiibo metagame and were the first recorded amiibo training website.
+Critical-hit capability and Explosive perfect shield ruled early tournaments and were often run alongside Improved escapability to great effect.
+At first, Little Mac was the best character in the game; with the help of equipment, one of his forward smashes could shatter a full shield and then one-hit KO.
+Given that the AI in Smash 4 was heavily defensive, Little Mac Figure Players trained to forward smash would often win a two-stock game in less than 30 seconds.
+As a result, the community eventually banned Little Mac, although he would later be reintroduced with a restriction on his Attack stat.

-In late 2015, Amiibo Dojo and Amiibo Dan teamed up to spread the word of online tournaments, which had previously been impossible.
+In late 2015, Amiibo Dan and the Amiibo Dojo teamed up to advertise online amiibo tournaments, which had previously been impossible.
 With the help of Amiibo Powersaves, trainers could send a backup file of their amiibo to a tournament host who would use it on their Wii U console.
 The first major online competition was Amiibo World Tournament 3.